 “When I decided to undertake postgraduate study, I was in a human resources adviser position in the mining sector, and considering trying to progress into more senior roles.
 I spoke to my manager at the time and she suggested I do some initial study with the Australian Human Resources Institute (AHRI).
 I did their Professional Diploma of Human Resources.

-“The AHRI has close links with CSU.
-Completing the diploma gave me three accredited competencies as a pathway into CSU’s Master of Human Resource Management, which I applied for and secured a place in, graduating in 2012.”
+“The AHRI has close links with Charles Sturt University.
+Completing the diploma gave me three accredited competencies as an admission pathway into the Master of Human Resource Management, which I applied for and secured a place in, graduating in 2012.”